-- Place all ingredients in a bowl and mix together.
+- Place all your ingredients in a bowl and mix.
 You can add more or less oil to your liking.

-- Store in an air tight container.
-Since this recipe doesn’t contain any preservatives, it’s best if it’s used within a month or two.
+- Store in an airtight container.
+Since this recipe doesn’t contain any preservatives, it’s best to use it within a month or two.

-- Scoop a small amount of the Gingerbread Brown Sugar Scrub in your hands with a spoon.
+- Scoop a small amount of the Gingerbread Sugar Scrub in your hands with a spoon.

 - Scrub all over your hands or feet – or wherever you’d like a little extra softness.

-- Allow to sit on your on your skin for 3-4 minutes.
+- Allow your scrub to sit on your skin for 3-4 minutes.
 Enjoy this time to rest and relax.

 - Rinse well and then pat dry with a soft towel.

-If you’re short on time, massage the scrub all over your body and rinse during your normal shower routine.
+If you’re short on time, massage the brown sugar scrub all over your body and rinse during your normal shower routine.